 Your first and most important job is to not cause the situation to get worse.
 When your ears start feeling clogged, you might be inclined to pull out the old cotton swab and start trying to manually clear your ears out.
 This can be a very hazardous strategy (cotton swabs have been the cause of all kinds of issues and complications, from infection to hearing loss).
 If you use a cotton swab, you’re more likely to make things worse.

-If Your Ear is Still Clogged After a Week…it Might be Hearing Loss
+If Your Ear is Still Clogged…it Might be Hearing Loss

-So, if your ear remains blocked after two days and you don’t have any really good clue as to what’s causing it, you might be reasonably impatient.
-A few days is normally enough time for your body to get rid of any blockage.
+So, if your ear remains blocked after and you don’t have any really good clue as to what’s causing it, you might be reasonably impatient.
+A day is normally enough time for your body to get rid of any blockage.
 But it may be, as a basic rule of thumb, a prudent decision to come see us if your blockage persists for more than a week.

 Early signs of hearing loss can also feel like clogged ears.
 And you don’t want to neglect hearing loss because, as you’ve most likely read in our other posts, it can cause a whole range of other health issues.